descon-uccs/CS5720-Project0-Fall2024/README.md

 # generate the figure files:
 python second_code.py

-# compile the PDF document
+# compile the PDF document (twice so it updates all the references)
+pdflatex main.tex
 pdflatex main.tex
 ```